UPDATED May 2017

 Retribution was on its way.

 Senior SWP member John Molyneux's partner, Jill (they both knew Rees from when he was at Portsmouth Uni), told me regarding my treatment (and John M did not contradict), "It's because you're not available."
-Mostly, it's less about sexual coercion and more about idiotic ego.

 My new boyfriend was author and music journalist Charles Shaar Murray who I'd known since my teens.
 He was a handsome dude in his sharply razored goatee and black leather, who stood out among the soberly-dressed comrades whenever I managed to drag him to our events.
 Male comrades of a certain age were friendly and welcoming as they'd grown up reading the NME for whom he used to write, and his byline pic was well known in the SWP printshop where his monthy column in MacUser magazine was popular.